coloursofnoise/Resources/Your-First-Code-Mod.md

 This setup doesn't require NuGet or git, but if you're a Windows user, you'll need to switch to the OpenGL branch.
 Linux and macOS users are already using FNA. **Everest will relink your mod from FNA to XNA at runtime.**
 - In Steam, right-click the game in your library, select "Properties" and select the `opengl` "beta".
-- In itch, &lt;insert itch instructions here&gt;
+- In itch, simply install the Celeste Windows OpenGL version.

 After the update has finished, make sure to reinstall Everest.